As Egyptian tourism recovers, tour guides mobilise for better conditions

 Ragab, who served as first vice minister of tourism from 2017 to 2018, says that the sector serves as a major source of foreign exchange earnings.

 “Over the last five decades, tourism revenue has consistently represented an average of 33% of service exports and around 17% of total exports.
-This indicates that tourism helps alleviate trade balance imbalances, contributing to a reduction in the deficit and an increase in the surplus.”
+This indicates that tourism helps alleviate trade imbalances, contributing to a reduction in the deficit and an increase in the surplus.”

 As the industry continues to recover from the nightmare of Covid-19 – which led to a staggering 72% decline in tourist arrivals – the government has promised investment and targeted 30m tourists yearly by 2028.